 Sam did an initial assessment of his patient.

-“Good job with the bandages Scott, they seem to have at least slowed down the bleeding.
+“Good job with the bandages, Scott, they seem to have slowed down the bleeding.
 You’re right about the fever.
-I’m going to need to clean these wounds out throughly, especially since they were caused by an animal, higher chance of infection,” said Sam.
-“It’s not going to be pleasant for him Murdoch but it has to be done.”
+I’m going to need to clean these wounds out thoroughly, especially since they were caused by an animal, higher chance of infection,” said Sam.
+“It’s not going to be pleasant for him, Murdoch, but it has to be done.”

-Murdoch shook his head in agreement while his heart rebelled against the pain he knew his son would soon feel.
+Murdoch nodded in agreement while his heart rebelled against the pain he knew his son would soon feel.

 “Doc, if he wakes up, can we have a minute with him before you start anything?” asked Frank.

 Sam looked to Murdoch for some direction.
 Murdoch nodded his head.